-- (a) The Superintendent or her/his designee is charged with the timely and effective implementation of the wellness policy. - (b) The Department of Nutrition Services is charged with monitoring and maintaining school meal nutritional standards per USDA requirements and will work to improve healthful, fresh menu choices for students. - (c) School leaders are expected to promote student nutrition and wellness by promoting a healthful school environment, promoting nutrition education, fully supporting school breakfast and lunch programs, and ensuring adequate physical activities for students.
-It is the school leader's responsibility to ensure compliance with all federal, state, and local regulations pertaining to the sale of food and beverages in school, including vending machines, fundraisers, and advertising according to the standards described in Administrative Procedure 4.07. - (d) Each school is hereby mandated to establish a school health and wellness team to implement this wellness policy. - 1.
-When creating a school health and wellness team, the school leader shall appoint an administrator, teachers, support staff, parents community representatives and students.
-The school leader shall submit the membership list of the committee to the Superintendent or her/his designee. - Each school health and wellness team will discuss the wellness policy quarterly.
-The school health and wellness teams will conduct a review of their respective schools to identify areas for improvement in physical education, physical activity, nutrition, and physical and mental health services.
-These groups will report their findings to the school principal and develop with him/her a plan of action for improvement. - 3.
-The plan of action will be forwarded to the Superintendent or his/her designee on an annual basis for monitoring the district-wide implementation of the wellness policy. - (e) The district will evaluate the Wellness Policy no less than once every three years.
+(a) The Superintendent or her/his designee is charged with the timely and effective implementation of the wellness policy.

+(b) The Department of Nutrition Services is charged with monitoring and maintaining school meal nutritional standards per USDA requirements and will work to improve healthful, fresh menu choices for students.

+(c) School leaders are expected to promote student nutrition and wellness by promoting a healthful school environment, promoting nutrition education, fully supporting school breakfast and lunch programs, and ensuring adequate physical activities for students.
+It is the school leader's responsibility to ensure compliance with all federal, state, and local regulations pertaining to the sale of food and beverages in school, including vending machines, fundraisers, and advertising according to the standards described in Administrative Procedure 4.07.

+(d) Each school is hereby mandated to establish a school health and wellness team to implement this wellness policy.

+- 1. When creating a school health and wellness team, the school leader shall appoint an administrator, teachers, support staff, parents community representatives and students.
+The school leader shall submit the membership list of the committee to the Superintendent or her/his designee. - 2, Each school health and wellness team will discuss the wellness policy quarterly.
+The school health and wellness teams will conduct a review of their respective schools to identify areas for improvement in physical education, physical activity, nutrition, and health services.
+These groups will report their findings to the school principal and develop with him/her a plan of action for improvement.

+3. The plan of action will be forwarded to the Superintendent or his/her designee on an annual basis for monitoring the district-wide implementation of the wellness policy.

+(e) The district will evaluate the Wellness Policy no less than once every three years.
 The Administration shall present a report to the Board on the extent to which the district is in compliance with the policy, progress made in attaining goals of the policy, and how the policy compares to a model policy.

-The triennial wellness policy assessment will be made available to the public on the district website. - (f) The Milwaukee Board of School Directors shall serve appropriate notice to the public if it intends to consider revisions to this policy.
+(f) The Milwaukee Board of School Directors shall serve appropriate notice to the public if it intends to consider revisions to this policy.
 The current version of Administrative Policy 4.07 is available to the public on the district's website.

-History: Adopted 06-29-06; Revised 05-29-14; 10-26-17; 6-24-21; 11-21-24
+History: Adopted 06-29-06; Revised 05-29-14; 10-26-17; 6-24-21